-The Dean of Arts and Sciences 731-424-3520 ext.
-607
+Dr. Gary Brummer Dean of Arts and Sciences 731-424-3520 ext.
+607 gbrummer@jscc.edu

 The General Studies Major is the most flexible degree program Jackson State offers.
 If you aren't sure what you want to major in, if we don't offer the specific degree you want, or if you need an associate degree to further advance your career, this is the degree for you.
 Working with an advisor, you will be able to customize 16 or more hours of your studies in addition to taking the General Education Courses needed for transferring to a four-year school.